NATASHA-ct/DigitalLibrary/README.md

 # Digital Library

-The Digital Library is a webapp that allows the user to: Display a list of books.
-Add a new book.
-Remove a selected book.It has been developed using React Redux and tested using Jest.
+The Digital Library is a webapp that allows the user to display a list of books, add a new book and remove a selected book.It has been developed using React Redux and tested using Jest.

 ## Built With